How you can safely expand the group of people you have close contact with during the coronavirus (COVID-19) pandemic.

 Who can make a support bubble

-You can form a support bubble with another household of any size that is not part of a support bubble with anyone else if you:
+You can form a support bubble with another household of any size if:

 If you share custody of your child with someone you do not live with

 If you share custody of a child with someone you do not live with, the child can move freely between both parents’ households.
 You do not need to form a support bubble to do this.